Teen Model Auctions Off Virginity To Asian Businessman For $2.5 Million [Video]

 “Plus, I live in a very poor country [and] I need to help my parents, so I have to buy them a home.
 And after I graduate,” she went on to say, “I want to start [my own] business.”

-Despite her admirable aspirations, Kefren’s mom and dad were purportedly never on-board with their daughter’s plan.
+Despite her admirable aspirations, Kefren’s mom and dad were purportedly never onboard with their daughter’s plan.

 “[Her parents] begged her not to do it,” the girl’s supposed uncle, Radu Raducu, told the Daily Mail, before adding that the family’s straits were never that dire, “but she told them, ‘I’m 18 and I can do what I like with my body.'”